Skip Navigation Website Accessibility

 If paper patterns aren't your thing there are a number of PDF bra patterns that fit these requirements.
 Our favourites are:

-• Desiree Bra from Primrose Dawn Patterns (use code stitchhappens to save 20% until May 10)
+• Desiree Bra from Primrose Dawn Patterns

 • Marlborough Bra from Orange Lingerie